sonnt0201/docs/iot-platform/overview.md

 - **Data storage and management:** Storing and providing CRUD (Create | Read | Update | Delete) operations for multi-type of sensor data.

+- **Standardized APIs:** Giving standard rules and APIs so other external projects (such as lab projects) can easily store their sensor data records.

 - **Extensibility:** Giving methods for adding and supporting new types of sensor data, ensuring the platform remains adaptable to future needs.

-- **Standardized APIs:** Giving standard rules and APIs for integrating other projects (such as lab projects), allowing them to easily send data to the platform.

 - **User-friendly interface:** Giving a friendly user-interface to manage all the things.